If you own a property, holiday rental or Houses of Multiple Occupation (HMO), there are laws in place to help ensure the safety of your tenants.

 Any new tenancy you create or renew after 1 July 2020 requires a valid EICR, carried out in line with the 18th edition of the Wiring Regulations.

-If you already have tenants in your property, you have to carry out an EICR before April 2021.
+If you already have tenants in your property, you have to carry out an EICR before the 1 April 2021 deadline.

 If you had an EICR carried out before the 18th Edition of the Wiring Regulations came into force (2019) you may want to check with the company that carried out the report that it is still valid and compliant.

-The law doesn’t apply in Wales and Northern Ireland, but we would recommend carrying out an EICR to keep your tenants safe.
+The law doesn’t apply in Wales and Northern Ireland.
+However, we would still recommend carrying out an EICR to keep your tenants safe.

 Why is this law in place?